neuralpain/qbactivator/res/doc/readme.txt

 [ --- Instructions for activation --- ]

-1. Run "qbactivator.cmd" and allow the QuickBooks software to install completely before you continue the activation.
+ 1. Run "qbactivator.cmd", select the store you need to install and activate (Store 1 or Store 2) and allow the QuickBooks software to install completely before you continue the activation.

+<?> If you are installing on Client, exit the activator after the
+    software is installed.
+The Client will be activated automatically with the license from the Server workstation.

  2. Uncheck the "Launch QuickBooks" box.
  3. Click Finish and continue with the script.
 QuickBooks will open automatically.
  4. You will be asked for Administrative privileges.
 Click Next.
  5. Select "Open Practice Mode"
  6. Click Next
  7. Select "Use Sample Data..."
  8. Click Next
  9. Click OK
 10. Click "Register by phone now"
 11. Enter the code `999999`
 12. Click Next